AlejandroPachec/AlejandroPachec/README.md

 <br>
 <img align="right" style="float: right; margin: 0 0 20px 20px;" alt="GIF" src="https://crowdfunding.explorerbyx.org/storage/project/4147/img/products/2w3dl6MalNtXpEwAC38azWkTfDMfs7bdA4bcRJ8S.gif" width="400" height="300" />
 <div>
 <p align="center">Ever since I can remember, technology has fascinated me.
-However, it wasn't until recently that I realized I could turn that passion into a career.
+However, it wasn't until a couple of years ago that I realized I could turn that passion into a career.
 Programming found me almost by chance, and I was pleasantly surprised by how much I enjoyed it and how naturally I excelled at it.
 From that moment on, I was hooked.
 I made the decision to fully commit myself to this path, and I haven't looked back since.</p>

 <p align="center">Since then, I've dedicated myself to improving my technical skills and, importantly, applying them in real-world scenarios through personal projects and collaborative team projects—something I find deeply rewarding.
 Learning from fellow programmers and collectively exploring new technologies brings me immense joy.</p>